nbunner-personal/nigelbunner/pages/about-me.md

 My Javascript development skills include working in VueJS, React and jQuery and I am proficient using Javascript development tools including Webpack, Gulp, Grunt and working in a Git based environment.

-I currently have 2 music projects on the go:
+I currently have 2 [music](/music.html) projects on the go:

-**[Sugardrum](/music.html)** this is acoustic basedsetup that I perform live on vocals and acoustic guitar.
+**Sugardrum** this is an acoustic based setup that I perform live on vocals and acoustic guitar.
 More info at my [Sugardrum website](https://sugardrum.com).

 **Jigsaw Goldrush** this is for my more electronic and keyboard based music.
 I currenty have the one album of piano music that has been used for meditation and hypno-birthing. more info at the [website](https://www.jigsawgoldrush.com).